htcondor/htcondor/docs/getting-htcondor/admin-quick-start.rst

 resource allocation.
 You can tune how HTCondor allocates resource to users, or groups of users, using the user priority and group quota systems, described in :doc:`../admin-manual/user-priorities-negotiation`.
-You can enforce machine-speficic policies -- for instance, preferring GPU jobs on machines with GPUs -- using the options described in :doc:`../admin-manual/policy-configuration`.
+You can enforce machine-specific policies -- for instance, preferring GPU jobs on machines with GPUs -- using the options described in :doc:`../admin-manual/policy-configuration`.

 .. rubric:: Further Reading

-* It may be helpful to at least skim the :doc:`../users-manual/index` to get an idea of what yours users might want or expect, particularly the sections on :doc:`../users-manual/dagman-workflows`, :doc:`../users-manual/choosing-an-htcondor-universe`, and :doc:`../users-manual/self-checkpointing-applications`.
+* It may be helpful to at least skim the :doc:`../users-manual/index` to get an idea of what your users might want or expect, particularly the sections on :doc:`../users-manual/dagman-workflows`, :doc:`../users-manual/choosing-an-htcondor-universe`, and :doc:`../users-manual/self-checkpointing-applications`.